Haiger: Culinary specialities

-Worthy to mention are the Neujahrsscheiben ("New Year's Slices"), or Naujohrn in the local dialect, baked traditionally in the constituent communities of Allendorf and Haigerseelbach between Christmas and New Year's Day.
+Neujahrsscheiben ("New Year's Slices"), or Naujohrn in the local dialect, are baked traditionally in the constituent communities of Allendorf and Haigerseelbach between Christmas and New Year's Day.
 As a rule, these are round and made of rye meal, salt, pepper and water, thus being similar to Matzah, although other kinds of dough may be used.
 They are baked in a special iron over an open fire.
-There are also the Fispeln, which unlike the usual Naujohrn are filled with pickled meat.
-The Fispeln are baked in Steinbach.
+There are also Fispeln, which unlike the usual Naujohrn are filled with pickled meat.
+Fispeln are baked in Steinbach.